MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 wallet.
 If you don't supply `consumingDerivationPathOpt`, you must supply `consumingPrivateKeyOpt`.

 `consumingPrivateKeyOpt`, if specified, is the private key of the consuming wallet, represented as a string of 64 hexadecimal digits.
-This value supersedes `consumingDerivationPathOpt`; but if you don't supply that value, you must supply this one.
+This value supersedes `consumingDerivationPathOpt` if both are supplied; but if you don't supply that value, you must supply this one.

 `earningDerivationPathOpt` is the derivation path from the generated seed number to be used to generate the earning wallet.
 By convention, it is "m/44'/60'/0'/0/1", but you can supply whatever path you want.
 Note that if you change any of the numbers ending in ', you may have trouble getting other software and hardware to work with your wallet.
 If you don't supply `earningDerivationPathOpt`, you must supply `earningAddressOpt`.

-`earningAddressOpt`, if specified, is the address of the consuming wallet, represented as a string of 64 hexadecimal digits.
-This value supersedes `consumingDerivationPathOpt`; but if you don't supply that value, you must supply this one.
+`earningAddressOpt`, if specified, is the address of the consuming wallet, represented as "0x" followed by a string of 40 hexadecimal digits.
+This value supersedes `earningDerivationPathOpt` if both are supplied; but if you don't supply that value, you must supply this one.

 The consuming and earning wallet information may evaluate to the same wallet; there's nothing wrong with that.